Saibot393/LocknKey/README.md

 #### Explicit compatability:
 - [Item Piles](https://foundryvtt.com/packages/item-piles):
-  - The module allow item piles to be locked, strongly recommended for additional features
+  - The module allow item piles to be locked, strongly recommended for additional features if you do not use Pf2e
 - [FoundryVTT Arms Reach](https://foundryvtt.com/packages/foundryvtt-arms-reach)/[Arms Reach](https://foundryvtt.com/packages/arms-reach):
   - Additional setting "Use Arms Reach distance": to use the "Arms Reach" distance instead of the set Mounting distance
 - [libWrapper](https://foundryvtt.com/packages/lib-wrapper/):